lafarkle/Super-Phoenix/README.md

 ## Welcome
 This is my contribution to the Super Phoenix PCB.

 This is based around the ESP32-C3 processor from Espressif.
-It is a successor to the popular ESP8266 Espressif.
+It is a successor to the popular ESP8266.

 You can check out the [ESP32-C3 Datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-c3_datasheet_en.pdf)